A Unified Noise-Curvature View of Loss of Trainability: Theoretical details

 \subsection{Linking existing explanations}

-In positively homogeneous networks, growth in L2/spectral weight norms increases network sensitivity and spectral norms (and typically loss sharpness), so both the top eigenvalue $\lambda_t$ and the \emph{normalized (Adam-adjusted) sharpness} $\nsharp_t$ (and its variability) rise.
-This elevates the volatility $\mathrm{Vol}_{\nsharp}(t)$ defined in Eq.~\eqref{eq:voli}, which \emph{shrinks} the curvature–volatility critical step
+In positively homogeneous networks, growth in L2/spectral weight norms increases network sensitivity and spectral norms (and typically loss sharpness), so both the top eigenvalue $\lambda_t$ and the \emph{normalized (Adam-adjusted)} sharpness $\nsharp_t$ (and its variability) rise.
+This elevates the volatility $\mathrm{Vol}_{\nsharp}(t)$ defined in Eq.~\eqref{eq:voli}, which \emph{shrinks} the curvature–volatility critical step-size

 making updates brittle \parencite{Keskar2016,Santurkar2018,YoshidaMiyato2017,Foret2021}.
-Apparent “decaying gradient norm” or a falling grad/param ratio are naturally interpreted through the \emph{batch-size–aware} critical step $\alpha_g^\star(t)$ together with the effective step $\alpha_t$: if $\|\widehat g_t\|$ shrinks while the per-sample variance stays high (or $\alpha_t$ drifts upward), a larger share of updates satisfies $\alpha_t>\alpha_g^\star(t)$, entering the noise-dominated regime without any necessary change in rank.
-Conversely, high Hessian rank can coexist with LoT when either \emph{noise-dominated} crossings $\alpha_t>\alpha_g^\star(t)$ or \emph{volatility-dominated} crossings $\alpha_t>\alpha_{\mathrm{vol}}^\star(t)$ proliferate; low-rank regimes can remain trainable when both criteria are comfortably satisfied—explaining Fig.~\ref{fig:failures}.
-We refer the reader to \S\ref{app:abla-hr} for a discussion of when Hessian rank decay aligns with these signals.
+Apparent ``decaying gradient norm" or a falling grad/param ratio are naturally interpreted through the \emph{batch-size–aware} critical step-size $\alpha_g^\star(t)$ together with the effective step-size $\alpha_t$: if $\|\widehat g_t\|$ shrinks while the per-sample variance stays high (or $\alpha_t$ drifts upward), a larger share of updates satisfies $\alpha_t>\alpha_g^\star(t)$, entering the noise-dominated regime without any necessary change in rank.
+Crucially, because LoT is generally assessed as a reduction in average task accuracy, perceived loss of trainability might occur without a measured effect in the ``indicators" if Adam functions in a regime of noise-dominated steps even when the curvature remains healthy (see $\alpha_t$ at the start of tasks in Fig.~\ref{fig:alpha-safe}).

-\paragraph{When Hessian rank decay is predictive.} Rank decline aligns with our two-signal view when curvature mass concentrates into a low-dimensional dominant subspace but the gradient does not increasingly align with that subspace, and the per-sample gradient noise does not fall commensurately.
+Conversely, high Hessian rank can coexist with LoT when either \emph{noise-dominated} crossings $\alpha_t>\alpha_g^\star(t)$ or \emph{curvature-noise-dominated} crossings $\alpha_t>\alpha_{\mathrm{vol}}^\star(t)$ proliferate; low-rank regimes can remain trainable when both criteria are comfortably satisfied—explaining Fig.~\ref{fig:failures}.
+We refer the reader to Appendix~\ref{app:theo-hr} for a discussion of when Hessian rank decay aligns with these signals. \paragraph{When Hessian rank decay is predictive.} Rank decline aligns with our two-signal view when curvature mass concentrates into a low-dimensional dominant subspace but the gradient does not increasingly align with that subspace, and the per-sample gradient noise does not fall commensurately.
 Write the eigendecomposition $H_t=\sum_{i=1}^{d}\lambda_{i,t}v_{i,t}v_{i,t}^\top$ with $\lambda_{1,t}\!\ge\!\lambda_{2,t}\!\ge\dots$, let $r_t$ be an effective rank, and $P_{r_t}$ the projector onto $\{v_{1,t},\ldots,v_{r_t,t}\}$.
-Define the \emph{projected} batch-size–aware critical step
+Define the \emph{projected} batch-size–aware critical step-size

 where $\cos^2\!\theta_t=\|P_{r_t}\widehat g_t\|^2/\|\widehat g_t\|^2$.
 If $r_t\!\downarrow$ while $\cos^2\!\theta_t$ fails to rise (or falls), then $\alpha_{g,(r)}^\star(t)$ drops and a larger fraction of steps become noise-dominated, matching accuracy decay even without explicit forgetting.